Critical Thinking as Defined by the National Council for Excellence in Critical Thinking, 1987

 B- Evaluating Resources Critically (Currency, Relevancy, Authority, Accuracy, and Purpose (CRAAP) test)

 Academic research focuses on the creation of new concepts when the researcher seeks relevant information in articles, books, and other resources using critical thinking skills.
-Thus, librarians play an essential role to assist researchers to sharpen their critical thinking skills by showing them how to locate, analyze, evaluate and incorporate these academic resources into their research as part of the information literacy concept.
+Thus, librarians play an essential role in assisting researchers in sharpening their critical thinking skills by showing them how to locateanalyze, evaluate, and incorporate these academic resources into their research as part of the information literacy concept.

 The image is from https://newlondon-wi.libguides.com/c.php?g=354670